minprog/app-studio/45 Projects/30 Mad Libs/10 Assignment.md

 - To pass stuff around in your app, you should use an `Intent`.
 The Android documentation provides a brief tutorial on this.

-- When creating an instance of the `Story` class you should have already opened the appropriate text file (because this task belongs to the controller).
-Pass an `InputStream` object to the constructor of the `Story` class.

 - You can add the text files to your project using the following steps:

     - In the project browser, go to the "res" folder